Sidekick Salute: Josh, Army Veteran

 Josh is an Army Veteran and served from 2002-2003.
 When asked why he enlisted in the Army, he said it was because of his dad.
 His father was a Vietnam Veteran who served in the Army from 1965-1968.

 Josh first heard about the VIC in 2017 when he was enrolled in the VIC Supportive Services for Veteran Families program; SSVF is an initiative of the Veteran Affairs Department to promote housing stability among very low-income Veteran families who reside in or are transitioning to permanent housing.
 A few years later, Josh found himself at a crossroads and struggling with drug abuse.
 He contacted the VIC and enrolled into our Transitional Housing program where he has been since January.
-With the help of Robin, his Case Manager, Josh is working on an individualized plan to overcome his obstacles and achieve his long-term goals.

 When asked which “Mr. Men / Little Miss” character he associated with the most, Josh said, “Mr. Adventure.”
 Unlike Mr. Adventure, we’re pretty sure Josh has not been bitten by a tiger while on Safari.